zacharycohn/acqstack-journeymap/_pages/external-clients/acq-package-review.md

 Be sure to work with the NCR CO to agree on a evaluation "consensus report" strategy for evaluation of bids with NCR CO.
 You want to ensure the NCR CO has no issues with the evaluation strategy.

+### How long does this process usually take?
+3-5 weeks.
+Sometimes longer.

 ### Who is involved in this stage?
 - NCR CO